jjtiger/Forecasting_Net_Prophet/README.md

 Plotted the individual time series components of the model to answer the following questions:

-What time of day exhibits the greatest popularity?
+- Displayed what time of day exhibits the greatest popularity.

-Which day of the week gets the most search traffic?
+- Exhibited which day of the week gets the most search traffic.

-What's the lowest point for search traffic in the calendar year?
+- Identified the lowest point for search traffic in the calendar year?